 - Anytime the subject comes up, you invariably feel frustrated and hurt.

-- Your conversations about the problem are unpleasant as can be, entirely devoid of humor, amusement, or expressions of affection.
+- Your conversations about the problem are unpleasant, devoid of humor, amusement, or expressions of affection.

 - Your inability to budge increases with the passage of time, leading the two of you to vilify each other when this conflict arises.

-- In an infuriating catch-22, the reverse also manages to occur: as you vilify each other, your inability to budge and polarization in your views increases, and your chances of reaching a compromise plummet.
+- As you vilify each other, your inability to budge and polarization in your views increases, and your chances of reaching a compromise plummet.

 - Upon traversing this delightful territory, the two of you end up in the land of total emotional disengagement.

-If any of this sounds painfully familiar, you can take comfort in knowing that there is a way out of gridlock, no matter how entrenched in it you feel.
-As Dr. Gottman explains in The Seven Principles for Making Marriage Work, all you need is the motivation and willingness to explore the hidden issues that are really causing the gridlock.
+There is a way out of gridlock, no matter how entrenched in it you feel.
+As Dr. John Gottman explains in The Seven Principles for Making Marriage Work, all you need is the motivation and willingness to explore the hidden issues that are really causing the gridlock.
 The key will be to uncover and share with each other the significant personal dreams you have for your life.
-We have found in our research that unrequited dreams are at the core of every gridlocked conflict!
+Unrequited dreams are at the core of every gridlocked conflict.
 In other words, the endless argument symbolizes some profound difference between the two of you that needs to be addressed, before you can put the problem in its place by openly communicating about it.